em2532/darcli/_posts/posts/programming/2016-09-20-java_intro.md

 * _HashMap_  hash table implementation of a Map interface (sometimes referred to as dictionary)

+### ArrayList vs Vector

+ArrayList

+* not synchronized
+* increments 50% of current array size every time it needs to reallocate
+* non-legacy class
+* fast because non-synchronized
+* uses iterator interface to traverse elements

+Vector

+* synchronized
+* increments 100% meaning it doubles array size when it needs to reallocate
+* vectory is legacy class
+* slow b/c of synchronized
+* uses enumeration interface to traverse elements. (it could also use iterator however)

 ## Iterators

 Iterators is an interface that provides the functionality of iterating the elements in the forward direction.
 Methods included in the iterator interface are: